 An important aspect of this topic is spectrum regulation for these frequency bands.
 As of today, these frequency bands are not allocated to wireless communications.
-A joint approach toward achieving technological breakthroughs will be a key argument to a harmonized spectrum allocation of these bands to wireless communication in EU and US.
+A joint approach toward achieving technological breakthroughs will be a key to unlock the commercial potentials at the carrier frequencies beyond 100 GHz.